brouberol/blog/content/guitar-pro-on-fedora.md

         portaudio.i686 \
         pulseaudio-libs.i686

+You might have to download other packages as well, as Guitar Pro was not my first 32bit program I had to install.
+The required packages will be listed when you execute the ``/opt/GuitarPro6/launcher.sh`` script, and you can use the ``dnf whatprovides`` command to find the package that provides each required library.

 Sadly, that's not it yet.
 GuitarPro also depends on both libcrypto and libssl 0.9.8, and they're not packaged anymore in Fedora 22.
 The trick is to download them from a Ubuntu deb file, and install them manually.

     :::bash